We believe small things can make a big difference

 There are 14 trustees who run the Foundation, five of whom represent different areas of the firm and the remaining nine elected from volunteers across the business.
 They are supported by dedicated Foundation Manager Jackie Robertson.

 Over the last four years, the Foundation has supported many members of staff in their fundraising efforts - from Movember moustaches to marathons, swimathons and charity discos to name just a few.
-As a result, more than 89 charities have benefitted.
+As a result, 112 charities have benefitted.

 A number of Foundation charity appeals have had tremendous support from employees of the firm.
 In 2019 these included a summer holiday poverty drive to provide food, activities and school uniforms to deprived children in Scotland's major cities, and Christmas appeals to support vulnerable children and the elderly.